wheelroom/wheelroom/packages/gatsby-theme-admin-panel/README.md

 # gatsby-theme-admin-panel

-Draft architecture of this module.
+Draft architecture of this package.

 ## This package

 - admin panel installs by wrapping the Gatsby root element with a Redux store
 - adds registerAdminModule functionality to store
 - adds route that displays admin modules
-- customization:
-  - admin panel title
-  - panel fg/bg color
-  - admin route, defaults to /admin

-## Admin module packages

-- admin modules are separate npm packages
+- customization by changing admin-panel template
-- admin modules load as gatsby themes
+- reducerRegistry allows for admin modules to add reducers
-- admin modules register by wrapping the page element
+- adminModuleRegistry allows for admin modules to register:
-- a admin module specifies
-  - module id
+  - name
-  - tile title
+  - heading
-  - tile image
+  - image
-  - tile color
-  - redux reducer
   - path
-- admin modules add redux dispatch messages that can be used in the app
-- admin modules have access to page props
+- admin modules are added as npm modules, either as gatsby theme or as a plain module

 ## Example admin modules